postandcourier/infant-mortality/one-rail-text.md

 ##### Healthy Connections Checkup

 South Carolina did not expand Medicaid eligibility under the Affordable Care Act.
 But, last year, the agency did revamp an existing family-planning program that now provides a primary care checkup and preventive screenings once every two years for low-income adults.
 This program does not pay for any follow-up care.

-But critics argue this program, called Healthy Connections Checkup, is inadequate and the full Medicaid expansion would provide more comprehensive benefits for about 350,000 low-income South Carolinians.
+Critics argue this program, called Healthy Connections Checkup, is inadequate and the full Medicaid expansion would provide more comprehensive benefits for about 350,000 low-income South Carolinians.

 Nevertheless, the program could be valuable for women in their child-bearing years.
 Many such women qualify for full Medicaid coverage only when they become pregnant.
 Experts say medical care before pregnancy and between pregnancies is vital for women who want to deliver healthy children.
 It costs the state about $300 per person to administer Healthy Connections Checkup each year, compared to about $3,000 per person enrolled in regular Medicaid.
 Most of this cost is covered by the federal government.